 - Pantry items you already have- salt, pepper, olive oil

-- If you're using fresh corn, then use a sharp knife to cut the kernels off of the cob.
+- Corn- If you're using fresh corn, then use a sharp knife to cut the kernels off of the cob.
 If using tinned, then drain the corn.
 Frozen corn can be added straight to the pan and doesn't need to be defrosted first.

 - Heat your olive oil in a non-stick frying pan and once the oil is hot, saute the prawns on both sides.
 They'll only take about 2 minutes per side.
 Once they're done, remove them to a plate while you finish making the curry.

 - Add in the sliced courgette, sweet corn, coconut milk, curry paste and honey.
 Bring to a simmer and continue to cook until the courgette is tender.